-- The department chair shall notify each candidate, in writing, of the committee's recommendation by the end of the seventh week of winter term. - The department chair shall attach a letter of support/non-support to the committee report and forward the report, the letter, the candidate's portfolio and all documentation to the provost dean by Friday of the seventh week of winter term. - If the department chair is reviewed, the provost dean shall serve in place of the department chair and the provost will serve in place of the dean.
+- The department chair shall notify each candidate, in writing, of the committee's recommendation by the end of the seventh week of winter term. - The department chair shall attach a letter of support/non-support to the committee report and forward the report, the letter, the candidate's portfolio and all documentation to the provost by Friday of the seventh week of winter term. - If the department chair is reviewed, the provost shall serve in place of the department chair.